Tibso/DnsBlackList-rs/README.md

 DNS server with custom rules using [Trust-DNS](https://github.com/bluejekyll/trust-dns) and [Redis-rs](https://github.com/redis-rs/redis-rs).

-The server filters queries using a blacklist from a *Redis* server.
+This DNS server filters queries using a blacklist from a *Redis* server.
 The server lies to DNS requests asking for domains names that are known as dangerous.

 # Repository composition